 Symposium on Information for Social Good

-SILS sponsored its first Symposium on Information for Social Good on April 21, 2017, in Manning Hall.
+SILS hosted its first Symposium on Information for Social Good on April 21, 2017.
 Through panels and poster presentations, SILS graduate and undergraduate students addressed advanced questions and problems related to current ethical and social justice issues that impact information science.
-Cosponsored by the UNC Parr Center for Ethics, the 2017 symposium’s theme was "Access, Equity, & Action.”
-For additional information about the presenters and sessions, visit http://info4socialgood.web.unc.edu/.
-For more photos, visit the SILS Flickr album. #SILSSG2017
+The format has remained the same for subsequent symposiums, though the theme and focus change each year.

 What Should We Be Worried About?: Information and Media in the Trump Era